lrshsl/exas/docs/how_functions_work.md

 ```

 > Note: The syntax of `match` | `is` statements is not consistent.
 It is
-> unclear yet, which version it's gonna be.
+> unclear yet which version it's gonna be.

 The `type` keyword guarantees that the function can run at compile time,
 returns a `bool` and may throw a `comptime-error`.